 - Work Packages titles (there should be at least 1 WP); - Indication of major deliverables, if applicable; - Indication of major milestones, if applicable; - Secondments, if applicable.

 The schedule should be in terms of number of months elapsed from the start of the action.
+The Gantt chart counts towards the page count.

 This section has three parts which should be clearly defined: